NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio-net-framework.md

 ---
-title: Create and publish a .NET Framework package using Visual Studio on Windows
+title: Create and publish a .NET Framework NuGet package using Visual Studio on Windows
 description: A walkthrough tutorial on creating and publishing a .NET Framework NuGet package using Visual Studio on Windows.
 author: karann-msft
 ms.author: karann